mozilla-it/ctms-api/guides/developer_setup.md

 exit
 ```

-The command `deactivate` will not work to full disengage the poetry shell as it does with `venv`.
+The command `deactivate` might not work to full disengage the poetry shell as it does with `venv`.

 [...view poetry site for further documentation and details.](https://python-poetry.org/)